WinstonLei/CPE-322-A/README.md

 # CPE-322-A
-GitHub repository for CPE 322- Engineering Design VI
+## GitHub repository for CPE 322- Engineering Design VI

+:+1: Ready to start the semester 🎒 :shipit: